JoaoGFarias/JoaoGFarias.github.io/_posts/2019-08-21-scrum-testing-plan-.markdown

 also be held after task breaking, but the ideas generated during the meeting will affect the tasks - so, some re-work would be necessary.

-During the meeting, the attendants will go through each user story, and each acceptance criteria into them, brainstorming risks and necessary checks:
+During the meeting, the attendants will go through each user story, and each acceptance criteria;
+brainstorming risks and necessary checks:

 - "We need to check if the button is enabled under when all fields are filled.
 And disabled otherwise.";